timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 surfacing the information needed to progress through the steps in one extended sitting.

+The information from the unburdening process steps is naturally suited for memory management, e.g. for notes and flashcards.
+We want to remember and have access to this information, at will and in quick succession, for memory reconsolidation.

 %% Access %%
 %% Childhood & specified memories from unblending + witnessing %%